Information Center

 Figure 2.
 HOD Desktop started through the HOD Launcher.

-How to enable HOD Launcher
+How to open JNLP file using HOD Launcher

 2. Managed HOD